 As a result of reducing the exercise price of certain warrants in connection with the February 2018 Tender Offer, a warrant repricing expense of \$899,400 was incurred which was determined using the Black-Scholes option pricing model and was calculated as the difference between the fair value of the warrants prior to, and immediately after, the reduction in the exercise price on the date of repricing.
-Such amount is included in warrant inducement and repricing expense in the consolidated statement of operations for the three months ended March 31, 2018.
-In connection with this offering, the Company incurred \$99,400 in offering costs that are offset against the proceeds from this offering.
+Such amount is included in warrant inducement and repricing expense in the consolidated statement of operations for the nine months ended September 30, 2018.
+In connection with this offering, the Company incurred \$99,400 in offering costs that were offset against the proceeds from this offering.